toothemooon/svelte4_integration/README.md

 - Check browser console (F12) for any network errors and API responses
 - Make sure both servers (frontend and backend) are running simultaneously
 - If you see CORS errors, verify that Flask-CORS is installed and configured properly
 - For database issues, you can reset the database by running `init_db.py`
 - For Azure deployment issues, check the logs with `az webapp log tail --resource-group YOUR_RESOURCE_GROUP --name YOUR_APP_NAME`
+- If the frontend displays a blank page, check your browser console for JavaScript errors
+- When running the frontend locally, ensure you're accessing it from the exact URL shown in the terminal (typically http://localhost:8080)
+- Remember that you must run terminal commands from the correct directory:
+  - For frontend commands: `cd frontend && npm run dev`
+  - For backend commands: `cd backend && python app.py`